iosefa/PyForestScan/README.md

-# PyForestScan
+# PyForestScan: Airborne Point Cloud Analysis for Forest Structure

-__This library is currently experimental and is under heavy development.__
+_This library is currently experimental and is under heavy development._

 ![Height Above Ground](./screenshots/hag.png)

 ## Overview

-PyForestScan is a Python library designed to process, analyze, and visualize 3D point cloud data of forests.
-It aims to simplify complex point cloud processing pipelines, offering functionalities such as filtering by height above ground, 2D and 3D visualizations, and various density metrics.
-Whether you are a researcher, developer, or data scientist, PyForestScan is designed to make your point cloud data processing tasks easier.
+PyForestScan is a Python library optimized for the analysis and visualization of forest structure through airborne 3D point cloud data.
+Engineered to work seamlessly with point clouds derived from drones and other UAV (Unmanned Aerial Vehicle) devices, the library is a go-to solution for researchers, ecologists, and forestry professionals.
+It specializes in deriving key forest metrics such as Height Above Ground (HAG), Leaf Area Index (LAI), Canopy Cover, and Leaf Area Density (LAD).

+## Core Focus Areas

+### 🌳 Forest Metrics
+Gain unprecedented insights into forest structure with metrics like HAG, LAI, Canopy Cover, and LAD, specially tuned for airborne data.

+### 🚁 Airborne Data Compatibility
+Designed for compatibility with LiDAR and Structure from Motion (SfM) data acquired through drones and UAVs, ensuring high-resolution and accurate analysis.

+### 🌱 Intuitive Visualization
+Unlock actionable insights with sophisticated 2D and 3D visualizations that are tailored to represent airborne point cloud data effectively.

 ## Features

+- **Specialized Forest Metrics**: Calculate and visualize crucial airborne forest metrics such as LAI and LAD.
-- **Height Above Ground Filtering**: Easily filter points based on their height above ground.
+- **Height Above Ground Filtering**: Customize your data filtering based on the height above ground.
-- **2D and 3D Visualization**: Plot your data in 2D or 3D space with customizable settings.
+- **2D and 3D Visualization**: Get interactive and focus on forest-centric metrics in both 2D and 3D visualizations.
-- **Density Metrics**: Calculate and visualize metrics such as Leaf Area Density (LAD) and Leaf Area Index (LAI).
-- **Extensibility**: Designed to be easily extensible for custom filters and visualization techniques.
+- **Extensibility**: Adapt PyForestScan to your specific needs with its built-in support for custom filters and visualization techniques.

 ## Installation

-To install PyForestScan, run:
+To jumpstart your forest analysis with airborne data, run:

 ```bash
 pip install pyforestscan